mchxyz/lab-movies-celebrities/README.md

 5. In that route we have to **create** an instance of the `Celebrity` model (don't forget, we should get all the info from the form through _req.body_)
    - If there is an error, render the `/new-celebrity` view so the user can try again and
    - If there is no error, redirect to the page with the list of celebrities.
 This route will be created in the next iteration of `routes/celebrities.js`
-6. In the `views/index.hbs` view file:
+6. In the `views/layout.hbs` view file:
-   - Add a link that goes to the page you just created with the form to create a new celebrity.
+   - Create a Navbar that has a link to an address that will respond with the page you just created with the form to create a new celebrity.

 <br>